 Lack of Access to Premium WordPress Themes

-First up, unless you choose the more expensive DreamPress Plus or Pro plans, the fact that you don’t get access to any to premium WordPress themes might be off putting to some.
+First up, unless you choose the more expensive DreamPress Plus or Pro plans, the fact that you don’t get access to any premium WordPress themes may be off-putting to some.
 Although most shared plans from other hosts don’t come with premium WordPress themes, some managed hosting plans do, such as WP Engine and the StudioPress themes their plans include.

 Limited Support Options

 No direct telephone support and the absence of 24/7 access to live chat could be a deal-breaker for some.